cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 TODO
 ```

-You will soon make this script more meaningful.
+You soon make this script more meaningful.
 With the basic script ready, you need to prepare some elements.

 ## Testnet preparation

 The Cosmos ecosystem has a number of testnets running.
-The Cosmos Hub is currently running a [public testnet](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet) for the Theta upgrade that you'll be connecting to and running your script on.
-You'll need to connect to a public node so that you can query information and broadcast transactions.
+The Cosmos Hub is currently running a [public testnet](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet) for the Theta upgrade that you are connecting to and running your script on.
+You need to connect to a public node so that you can query information and broadcast transactions.
 One of the available nodes is:

 ```[https://github.com/cosmos/testnets/tree/master/v7-theta#endpoints-1]
 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz
 ```

-You'll need a wallet address on the testnet and you must create a 24-word mnemonic in order to do so.
+You need a wallet address on the testnet and you must create a 24-word mnemonic in order to do so.
 CosmJS can generate one for you.
 Create a new file `generate_mnemonic.ts` with the following script:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/generate_mnemonic.ts#L1-L10]
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"